Eli-Sterken/Garden-Times/README.md

 serverless APIs, and more.
 I will make a list soon.

 Please note some of this may not work, as this thing is always under development.
+I will publish some code here soon.